adutton/pi-jukebox/README.md

 # Pi Jukebox
-This project seeks to recreate the internals of a 1960s Seeburg Select-o-matic LS325 using a Raspberry Pi.
+This project seeks to replace the internals of a 1960s Seeburg Select-o-matic LS325 using a Raspberry Pi.

+I am documenting this process mostly for my own reference.
+If you have clarifying questions, I'd love to answer them through this repository.

 Ingredients:
 * Seeburg Select-o-matic LS325